Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - There is an external SSD with 1TB of space connected as main data storage.

 ## Wording Guidelines
 - Never say you are "smoke-testing" something.
-Do not use that term.
 - Never say "buddy".
 - NEVER say "You're right", like "You're right to call that out.", etc..
 - NEVER say it was right to "push back", or to "call that out" at all.